 The FDIC turned to informal enforcement of reputation risk because it did not like payday lenders.
 One FDIC official wrote: "I literally can not [sic] stand pay day lending.
-They are abusive, fundamentally wrong, hurt people, and do not deserve to be in any way associated with banking."
-Others described payday lending as "unsavory" and "a particularly ugly practice."
-306
+They are abusive, fundamentally wrong, hurt people, and do not deserve to be in any way associated with banking."304 Others described payday lending as "unsavory"305 and "a particularly ugly practice."306

 How far the FDIC's informal enforcement extended beyond payday lending is unclear.
-Initially, the FDIC Office of Inspector General did not find evidence of reputation risk enforcement aimed at accounts of other high-risk businesses.
-But it did find a perception among some bank executives... that the FDIC discouraged institutions from conducting business with [high-risk] merchants.
-The Office of Inspector General also announced it would conduct a follow-up investigation examining tax refund anticipation loans.
-He high-risk list, the Office of Inspector General observed that the FDIC's supervisory approach to institutions that offered this type of credit product involved circumstances that were similar to those that prompted the Operation Choke Point investigation.
+Initially, the FDIC Office of Inspector General did not find evidence of reputation risk enforcement aimed at accounts of other high-risk businesses.307 But it did find "a perception among some bank executives . . . that the FDIC discouraged institutions from conducting business with [high-risk] merchants."308 The Office of Inspector General also announced it would conduct a follow-up investigation examining tax refund anticipation loans.309 Although refund anticipation loans "were not on the [FDIC's] high-risk list," the Office of Inspector General "observed that the FDIC's supervisory approach to institutions that offered this type of credit product involved circumstances that were similar to those that prompted" the Operation Choke Point investigation.310